first2mars/TempGraphs/README.md

 - Adjust QC thresholds, risk parameters, and output directory.

 Click **Run** to generate the analysis; a log area reports success or errors and lists the paths produced by `generate_case_study`.

+The **Climo Overlay** tab builds a monthly climatology from a station CSV and overlays a chamber test profile:

+- Choose the raw station file and test CSV.
+- Specify output directory, target month, number of years to average, optional start/end years and timezone.
+- Enable **Average Only** to skip residual plots.

+Run the tab to save `climo.csv` plus overlay/residual plots in the selected output folder.